 The Board of Elders shall be appointed by the Pastor.
 There shall not be less than three (3) and no more than nine (9).
 They are to be called upon to fill the pulpit, to pray for the sick, visit newcomers, shut-ins, absentees, and hospital visitation.
 They shall also, along with the Pastor, seek God’s direction for the church, and support the pastor in the vision given him by God, in the church’s present and future ministry.
 Elders shall remain so until they resign or are deemed unfit.

-Requirements: An Elder must be a Spirit-filled man and a member of (insert name of church or ministry here).
+Requirements: An Elder must be (insert specific requirements) and a member of (insert name of church).

 The Pastor and/or Board of Elders shall appoint the Board of Deacons.
 There shall never be less than four members on the Board of Deacons.
 The Board of Deacons shall act in conjunction with and to aid the Pastor in all matters of (insert name of church here).
 They shall act in the determination of the meeting of material needs (i.e., food, clothing, financial, etc.) of any one who might seem to be in need whether they are a part of the Church or not.
 They may also aid the Pastor in any of the ordinances.

-Requirements: A Deacon must be a Spirit-filled man and a member of (insert name of church or ministry here).
+Requirements: A Deacon must be (insert specific requirements) and a member of (insert name of church).